thombruce/.dotfiles/README.md

 meaning any such automation should **either** install or update [or do nothing]--it should be runnable on existing setups)._

-## TODO

-- [x] Install Zsh (I prefer it; I like the configurability of Zsh)
-- [x] Install Vim (this file was edited in Vi - similar, but different enough to be confusing)
-- [x] Install Neovim (why Vi, Vim and Neovim?
-Vi because it was the default for visudo [note: I also had to install sudo], Vim because it's better than Vi and a solid fallback that exists in most distros, Neovim because it kicks ass!)

-_I've also already installed git, but this is not yet connected to my GitHub profile or any remote repositories._

 ## Notes

 ### On configuring caps lock to function as Esc or Ctrl...